LagoLunatic/wwrando/docs/faq.md

 To fix this, you will need to go into your antivirus software's settings and add an exception/exclusion to let it know the randomizer executable is safe.
 The specifics of how to do this depend on which antivirus software you use, so if you don't know how to, you may want to search the internet for help on using your antivirus software.

+## Are any glitches required to beat the randomizer?

+No, every seed is guaranteed to be beatable without glitches.

 ## How can I get across magma pools?

 Other than using the Grappling Hook or Deku Leaf to go over the magma like normal, you can also shoot an Ice Arrow directly at the surface of the magma to temporarily freeze it, allowing you to walk on top of it safely.